bhargavigundla/Final-Project/README.md

 CS 2261 Spring 2022
 ● Includes meaningful use of timers and/or interrupts (other than vBlank interrupt and digital sound)
+○ I used timers for the 'you got hurt', and 'you evolved an eevee' screens!

 ● At least two sounds that can play simultaneously, of which at least one must use digital sound